SergeoLacruz/inventree-supplier-panel/README.md

 The reason is that each name is allowed only once.
 Even when the list is deleted, the name stays blocked forever.
 If you are done with your order delete the lists from your Digikey WEB account.

+#### Currency support
+Digikey requires a country code and a currency code.
+The plugin  uses the same translation as mentioned in the Mouser section and transfers both to Digikey.
+Digikey sends back the list in the correct currency.
+Unfortunately the currency code is not sent back.
+The only thing Digikey sends is a currency symbol but no info if $ is USD, AUD or whatever kind of Dollar.
+The plugin shows the symbol in the table for control.

 ## How it works